 None Found in TD32 only, this option specifies that no screen-swapping is to take place.
-This option provides the fastest and smoothest screen updating when you're single stepping through a program.
-However, this option can cause your display to become corrupted.
+This option provides the fastest and smoothest screen updating when you're single-stepping through a program and should be used if you're using dual-monitor debugging.
+Beware, however, that this option can cause your display to become corrupted.
 If this happens, use the Repaint Desktop on the System menu to repaint the screen.

-Smart Turbo Debugger activates the user screen when it detects that your program is going to display output and when you step over routines.

-Always Turbo Debugger activates the user screen every time your program runs.
+- Smart Turbo Debugger activates the user screen when it detects that your program is going to display output and when you step over routines. - Always Turbo Debugger activates the user screen every time your program runs.
 Use this option if the Smart option isn't finding all the times the program writes to the screen.
 If you choose this option, the screen flickers every time you step through your program because Turbo Debugger's screen is replaced for a short time with the User screen.